xlegend1024/az-amlw-hol/README.md

+# Azure Machine Learning Workbench will be eetired.

+> This lab is outdated.
+No longer recommended.
+>
+>
+>
+>

-# Azure Machine Learning Workbench Hands on Lab
+## Azure Machine Learning Workbench Hands on Lab

 ![architecture](./images/arch00.00.png)